MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 - Strat_OD_admin
 - M365-collaboration
 ms.assetid: 6891b561-a52d-4ade-9f39-b492285e2c9b
-description: "Learn how to install the OneDrive sync app for every user account on a Windows PC."
+description: "In this article, you'll learn how to install the OneDrive sync app for every user account on a Windows PC."
 ---

 # Install the sync app per machine